ayusmanmindfire/pnpmPOC/Readme.md

 ```

-I setup a simple server in functionA, on starting command it will run from build files.
+I have targeted functionC from dist folder for start command, on starting command it will run from build files.
 You can modify commands accordingly in package.json

 ```bash
 pnpm start